whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Make sure you have two launched Tales
 1. Attempt to create a Tale
 1. Confirm that you receive an error that you have the max limit
+1. Confirm that the Tale is created, but not the instance

 ### Run